What to know about buying a Hamptons hotel condo or co-op as an investment property

 By Evelyn Battaglia |

-If you've ever thought about purchasing a summer place or investment property in the Hamptons and its environs but couldn't swing the steep price tag, there just might be a way to live the dream—you can buy into a hotel condo or co-op, which are numerous in this area and can be a fraction of the cost of a single-family house.
+If you've ever thought about purchasing a summer place or investment property in the Hamptons but couldn't swing the steep price tag, there just might be a way to live the dream—you can buy into a hotel condo or co-op, which are numerous in this area and can be a fraction of the cost of a single-family house.

 Being able to come up with enough money is not the only consideration, however.
 A vacation investment property can require a lot of work: You need to find renters and maintain the property, not always an easy feat when you don't live nearby.